 Personal energy requirement = basic energy requirements + extra energy requirements

-Basic energy requirements (BER) includes your basal metabolic rate (BMR) and general daily activities
+Basic energy requirements (BER) include your basal metabolic rate (BMR) and daily activities.

 Extra energy requirements (EER)